Malfoy/BCALM/README.md

 Output
 =====

 Each line is a simple path of the de Bruijn graph, in lowercase.
+Here is a sample output:

+aatcgatcgta;

 License
 =======